 South Korea’s public transport system is among the best in the world.
 An ultra-efficient bus network shuttles passengers all over the country as planes fly between various cities, but the real gem of this desirable East Asian destination is the rail network.
 With the train rides in South Korea, you can get to most parts of the country within a matter of hours.

 What’s more, the extensive rail network means that you get to see most of the gorgeous Korean landscape in comfort and style.
-With that said, let us show you six of most scenic train rides in South Korea!
+With that said, let us show you some of the most scenic train rides in South Korea!

 1. Seoul to Gangneung